 There’s a YouTube cooking channel called Chowhound that has a series called “You’re Doing it All Wrong.”
 They take fundamentals of cooking (mashed potatoes, peanut butter and jelly sandwiches, etc.) and show how you’re making them the wrong way.
-Of course, they show you the right way and then you, too, can make creamy mashed potatoes!
+Of course, they show you the right way, and then you, too, can make creamy mashed potatoes!

 Whenever I discuss differentiation with educators, the most common reason for resistance I get is time.
 Overwhelmed educators don’t have time to plan one more thing.
 I understand.

 I don’t disagree that time demands on teachers seem to rising at never-before-seen levels.
 I would disagree that differentiation takes more time than refusing to differentiate.
-Friends, you’re doing it all wrong.

 There isn’t really a technical term for non-differentiated classrooms.
 Let’s call it “single-strand.”